Big Finish Productions: Doctor Who

-The Doctor Who audio plays have, to date, featured seven of the ten living actors to play the character of the Doctor in the series (Tom Baker, Peter Davison, Colin Baker, Sylvester McCoy, Paul McGann, Christopher Eccleston, and David Tennant), as well as many of the regular supporting actors over the many years of the programme.
+The Doctor Who audio plays have, to date, featured nine of the thirteen living actors to play the character of the Doctor in the series (Tom Baker, Peter Davison, Colin Baker, Sylvester McCoy, Paul McGann, Christopher Eccleston, David Tennant, Jodie Whittaker and Jo Martin), as well as many of the regular supporting actors over the many years of the programme.
 The late Jon Pertwee's voice is featured in the 40th-anniversary story Zagreus.
 His part in the story was pieced together from snippets of Pertwee's dialogue from the fan-produced Doctor Who video "Devious".
 The actor John Hurt also recorded appearances as the War Doctor for Big Finish prior to his death in 2017.

 Destiny of the Doctor, produced in conjunction with AudioGO, who were rights holders to the 2005–present series, marked the first time Big Finish produced storylines featuring the Ninth, Tenth, and Eleventh Doctors to mark the 50th anniversary of the franchise.
 In February 2015, Big Finish announced that following a licensing deal with BBC Worldwide, they had been permitted to produce an audio series entitled UNIT: Extinction, starring Kate Stewart played by Jemma Redgrave.
 The debut of the character on audio marks the second time Big Finish have been actively permitted to utilise material introduced in the 2005 revival.

 In May 2015, Big Finish announced a new series of Torchwood, featuring Captain Jack Harkness (John Barrowman).
 Since this announcement.
 In 2017, Big Finish announced six new stories of Class featuring original members of the class, as well as a story starring Ace (Sophie Aldred).

 On 27 June 2015, it was announced that Big Finish would produce a line of stories featuring River Song and the Eighth Doctor, as well as stories from Winston Churchill (Ian McNeice) and his interactions with the Doctor.
 Further it was announced that a special set would be released featuring classic Doctors (in this case, the Fifth, Sixth, Seventh, and Eighth Doctors), with new series monsters (The Weeping Angels, the Judoon, the Sycorax, and the Sontarans).
 The latter story will also connect into the Time War.
 According to Big Finish's website in May 2018, their license was expanded to feature properties set during the Twelfth Doctor's era up until Twice Upon a Time.
 This has allowed Big Finish to explore more recent characters and areas from Doctor Who, as seen in Paternoster Gang; Jenny, The Doctor's Daughter; and Tales from New Earth.